 5. Flanders Ranges

-Named for famous explorer Matthew Flanders, the Flanders Ranges are a delight for nature lovers, photographers, and artists.
-In the shifting light of day, the arid landscapes provide a striking play of colors—from pale pink and gold to burnt orange.
-Despite the dry conditions, the area is home to a surprising abundance of wildlife (emus, yellow-footed rock wallabies, and flocks of brilliantly colored parrots inhabit the region).
+Named for famous explorer Matthew Flanders, the Flanders Ranges are a delight for nature lovers, photographers, and artists. within the shifting light of day, the arid landscapes provide a striking play of colors—from pale pink and gold to burnt orange.
+Despite the dry conditions, the world is home to a surprising abundance of wildlife (emus, yellow-footed rock wallabies, and flocks of brilliantly colored parrots inhabit the region).

 6. Fleur Peninsula